Read Hannah Arendt with voice, context, and method in the same frame.

 Interlocutor

 Your view seems to depend on Plurality and Natality.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 Hannah Arendt